San Jose Foodborne Illness Law Firm

 Rotaviruses, for instance, associate with fever and watery diarrhea.
 Noroviruses, such as common cruise ship illnesses, tend to cause fever, headache, vomiting, nausea, and cramping in the abdomen.
 Hepatitis A - another viral agent responsible for many food poisonings - leads to appetite suppression, fatigue, and jaundice.

 Bacterial agents also lead to different symptoms.
 Bacillus Cereus, a kind of bacteria often found on fried rice and "turned" starches, leads to significant vomiting quickly as well as abdominal pain and diarrhea.
 Salmonella poisoning - often caused by "turned" seafood, dairy, eggs, and poultry - leads to headaches, nausea, diarrhea and even arthritic joint pain, which can reemerge days or even weeks after initial symptoms have subsided.

 How to respond to symptoms?

 Other than getting quick and comprehensive medical care from an appropriate physician, you might also track your symptoms in written form.
 Or, if you are too ill, deputize someone to write down your symptoms for you.
 Not only can this help you and your physician figure out exactly what happened to you, but it can also be used to determine precisely what made you ill in the first place and who might be to blame.

 If some person or a company (such as a restaurant or a grocery store) caused or even contributed to a significant case of food poisoning, you may have legal recourse against the careless or negligent party.
-The San Jose food poisoning attorneys at Van Der Walde & Associates can help.
+The San Jose food poisoning attorneys at Caputo & Van Der Walde, LLP can help.
 Dial (877) 862-6288 today.
-Van Der Walde & Associates can provide a free and confidential evaluation of your case.
+Caputo & Van Der Walde, LLP can provide a free and confidential evaluation of your case.